parenthetical-e/accumulate/README.markdown

 	 ('B', 'B', 'B', 'A'),
 	 ('B', 'B', 'B', 'B')]

-So first we will assume that the participant makes decisions by counting the number of category A and B examplars, and if that count excceds some threshold (modeled here as a fraction of *l*) then makes a decision.
+So first we will assume that the participant makes decisions by counting the number of category A and B exemplars, and if that count exceeds some threshold (modeled here as a fraction of *l*) then makes a decision.

 First assume they're in hurry and only wait for a 60% threshold.